 For society to function in an orderly manner, people need to act with a certain amount of responsibility not only for themselves but for others.
 Laws are in place to assure that as people go about their business they look out for each other so that everyone can remain safe from unreasonable dangers.
-When people fail to act in a reasonable manner and someone gets hurt as a result, the law says that the injured party may be compensated by the party that caused the injury.
+When people fail to act in a reasonable manner and someone gets hurt as a result, personal injury law says that the injured party may be compensated by the party that caused the injury.

 Why Salango Law Is the Best Choice to Handle Your Personal Injury Claim

-We have built our reputation on serving our community and being excellent at what we do.
+Our law firm has built our reputation on serving our community and being excellent at what we do.

 - We are committed to getting you what you want – we understand your situation is unique and we take our responsibility to you seriously